 That is the alternative.
-And that's why, though painful, we must take action.
-But here's the main reason.
-It's not just for our brother's good, or the church's purity, but...
+And that's why, though painful, we take necessary action.
+But there's a better reason.
+It's not just for our brother's good, or the church's purity.

 3. The goal is to display the glory of God's character.
-He is holy, so we must be holy.
+God is holy, so we must be holy.
 He hates sin, so we must hate sin.
 He loves the sinner, so we go after the sinner in live.
 He's forgiving, so we forgive.
 It's all about Him and reflecting the glory of His character.
+His glory, and our joy.